manusiele/Flask-Movie-Recommender/README.md

 🎬 Flask Movie Recommender System

 A content-based movie recommendation web application built with Flask that uses the MovieLens 20M Dataset.
-It suggests movies based on their similarity to a movie entered by the user.
+It suggests movies based on their similarity to a movie entered by the user, providing an intuitive and interactive way to explore films.

 📌 Features